ou-astrophysics/first-escape-cs-workshop/README.md

 # first-escape-cs-workshop
-Material and resources for the first ESCAPE Citizen Science workshop.
+This repository contains material and resources for the first ESCAPE Citizen Science workshop.